Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 - challenging to fight, or fighting

-An example of sexual harassment as breaching the peace is screaming sexually-charged insults at someone.
+An example of sexual harassment as breaching the peace is someone screaming sexually-charged insults at you.

 Common defenses to breach of peace are: